abazabaaa/molbeam_fp/README.md

 molbeam_fp

 molbeam_fp is a collection of python scripts that function to serve as tools for generating a library of morgan fingerprints and an engine for running queries on that library.
 The fingerprint library is built using RDKit fingerprints and datamol for normalizing/processing input smiles.
-The resulting fingerprints are then stored as chunked arrays in Arrow tables along with the original SMILES and compound ID.
+The resulting fingerprints are then stored as chunked arrays in Apache Arrow tables along with the original SMILES and compound ID.
 These tables are then saved as parquet files for use during fingerprint queries.

 The query engine uses Apache Arrow to access and process the fingerprints to determine the jaccard distance between each member of the library and the query or queries.
-The results are then queried with duckdb and matches with good scores (values closer to zero are better) as determined by a predefined quantile are saved to a new dataframe.
+The results are then queried with duckdb and matches with good scores, (values closer to zero are better) as determined by a predefined quantile, are saved to a new dataframe.

-The results are saved as a parquet (and a csv for easier viewing) and can be directly accessed as a dataframe through Pandas or Apache Arrow.
+The resulting dataframe is saved as a parquet (and a csv for easier viewing) and can be later accessed as a dataframe through Pandas or Apache Arrow.
 If your fingerprint database is split over several directories, then the query process can be parallelized (code not provided here).
 In our lab, we have split the Enamine REAL (3.6B) across ~4000 directories and run parallel queries on each fingerprint dataset where the results are aggregated in post processing steps.

 Steps for utilizing the scripts: